heyudude/Brawl-Stars-Club-Tools/README.rst

 ==================================================
-crtools - Clash Royale Clan Dashboard generator
+bstools - Clash Royale Clan Dashboard generator
 ==================================================

 This is a tool for creating a dashboard for clan participation in ClashRoyale.